paul92150/paul92150/README.md

 A modular framework for backtesting and simulating trading strategies.
 Includes classical strategies (momentum, breakout), market cycle detection via FFT, an SVM baseline, and a virtual trading simulator.
 **Extension**: Reinforcement learning agent (PPO) with BTC/USD series (excluded from Git)

-### Neural Resume Parser *(Private Project)*
+### [Neural Resume Parser]
-A robust CV parsing pipeline combining a fine-tuned CamemBERT for entity recognition with a T5-based normalization module.
-Designed for real-world PDF heterogeneity and multilingual parsing.
+A robust PDF CV parsing pipeline combining a fine-tuned CamemBERT model for named entity recognition with a T5-based text normalization module.
+Designed for robustness across diverse document formats and multilingual input.

 ---